 Gorilla Groups

-In summary, gorilla trekking in Bwindi Impenetrable National Park is an unforgettable experience that visitors should not miss.
-Visitors should obtain a permit, choose a trekking route that suits their fitness level and interests, and research the different gorilla groups before choosing which one to trek.
+In short, gorilla trekking in Bwindi Impenetrable National Park is an amazing experience.
+Make sure to get a permit, choose a trekking route that suits you, and research the different gorilla groups before you go.

 Local Communities